diethardsteiner/diethardsteiner.github.io/_posts/2014-07-18-Pentaho-Sparkl-Tips.md

     <link rel="icon" type="image/x-icon" href="../../../api/repos/<sparkl-plugin-name>/static/custom/img/test.ico">
     <link rel="stylesheet" type="text/css" href="../../../api/repos/<sparkl-plugin-name>/static/custom/css/test.css" />

+> **Note**: there is no longer a need for using the absolute path for accessing resources from a CDE dashboard: simply use `${system:/static/custom/css/my.css}`.
+Thanks to Carlos Russo for pointing this out!

 Also keep in mind that you can reference any of the **JavaScript** files and libraries **Pentaho CDF** makes use of: